 Oregon’s Willamette Valley offers an ideal climate for growing hazelnuts.
-In fact, nearly 100% of all the hazelnuts grown in the United States are grown in the Willamette Valley.
+In fact, over 99% of all the hazelnuts grown in the United States are grown in the Willamette Valley.

 In 1989, the hazelnut became the official state nut of Oregon.
 Hazelnuts, also called filberts, are grown for their delicious flavor.
 They are extremely nutritious, being an excellent source of Vitamin E, protein, and antioxidants.

 Hazelnuts have been important in the diets of humans since prehistoric times.
 Evidence of the nuts has been found in many Mesolithic and Neolithic sites in Sweden, Denmark and Germany.
 Archeologists have also found the remains of filberts 5,000+ years old in prehistoric excavations from China.

 Throughout history, people have believed that hazelnuts have mystical powers.
 Their branches were used as divining rods to locate underground springs, buried treasure, and minerals.

 Doctors and herbalists have used hazelnuts to treat the common cold, persistent coughs, and even baldness.
 In ancient Rome, hazel torches were burned during wedding nights as a token of fertility and to ensure a happy marriage.

 Hazelnuts are known by many names including: filbert, cob nut, and Pontic.
 Its many names are a result of the varieties of nut sizes, shapes, and husk lengths.
 The name “hazelnut” applies to the nuts of any of the species of the genus ‘Corylus’.
 The term “hazel” comes from an old Anglo-Saxon word meaning “hood or bonnet”.
 The word “fil bert” comes from “full beard” and refers to the fringed husks which cover the nuts.